 As you may be aware that the COVID vaccinations are currently being rolled out in New Zealand.

-We are getting a number of enquiries about this daily.
+We are getting several enquiries about this daily.

 Frequently Asked Questions:

-Who will be eligible to have COVID-19 vaccines?
+Who is currently eligible to have COVID-19 vaccines?

-The Government has directed that anyone in New Zealand, whether they are eligible to publicly funded health services or not, will be eligible to COVID-19 vaccination until 31 December 2021.
-The timing of the vaccinations will depend upon the priority schedule and these vaccines will not be available to purchase privately.
-For more information on eligibility, click here.
+The Government has directed that anyone in New Zealand over the age of 12 years old, whether they are eligible to publicly funded health services or not, will be eligible to COVID-19 vaccination until 31 December 2021.

 Which COVID-19 vaccines are likely to be available for New Zealanders?